Worries, so they say, go down better with soup. Warming, nutritious, comforting, quick and delicious – what’s not to like about soup?

 The basis of well-flavoured soups, sauces and risottos is the stock.
-Restaurants make amazing stocks every day.
-Busy home cooks can easily use gel stockpots, stock cubes or bouillon and still get good results.
+Restaurants make amazing stocks every day and so could you if you had the time or the inclination.
+Busy home cooks however can easily use gel stockpots, stock cubes or bouillon and still get good results.
 My favourites for soup are Kallo organic gel pots or Marigold vegetable bouillon powder.
 Just remember not to add further seasoning until the end in case it becomes too salty.
 Try it once it’s ready and, if you still think it needs more salt or pepper, just add it to taste before serving.

 Soup essentials: soffrito or mirepoix

 To make a good all-round soup base involves what the Italians call a soffrito and the French call a mirepoix.
 Peel and finely chop a potato, an onion and a stick of celery for a white base (you can add a carrot for a deeper flavour but it changes the colour of the soup obviously), melt a decent dollop of butter and a dash of olive oil in a large saucepan and then very gently, sweat the vegetables for about 8 minutes.
 Next, make a cartouche by tearing off a square of baking parchment, fold it in half three times and then roughly tear a rounded edge on the outer edge so that, when you open it, it forms a circle.
 Lay it on top of the vegetables and scrunch it down around the edges.
 The combination of cooking in a mixture of steam and butter really brings out the flavour of the vegetables and then you can use it as the base for any number of soups.
 Roasting veg such as squashes before adding the stock also makes for a richer flavour.